Perhaps CYJ’s most thrilling offer of all, 9th and 10th grade campers get to go on our incredible trip program: Segel!!

 After spending the first week at Camp, our teens take off on a bus tour across the Southwest!
 They learn about leadership, teamwork, and finding themselves, all while having the time of their lives and forming unforgettable friendships.
+There will be two separate trips, one for 9th grade and one for 10th grade.

 What’s the program like?